-One of the most inspiring things at the recent conference in Badajoz was having a chance to see all of the great work being done by teachers to make bilingual education successful at their schools.
+One of the most inspiring things at the recent conference on bilingual education in Badajoz was having a chance to see all of the great work being done by teachers to make bilingual education successful at their schools.
 The rules on bilingual programmes vary greatly from region to region, as do the backgrounds of students from school to school, so there is no single “correct” way to provide a bilingual education.
 Fortunately, dedicated teachers are testing different approaches to find out what works for them, in their schools and with their students, while also meeting the legal requirements of the programmes in their parts of Spain.

 Nevertheless, there are some common themes: